Comfile Technology

 into the mobile ground station cabinets.

-This is a small form factor uC module that's easy to
+This is a small form factor uC module that's easy

-ladder logic and BASIC simuntaneously using their
+line run ladder logic and BASIC simuntaneously

-proprietary multitasking.
-They have expanded quite
+using their proprietary multitasking.
+They have

-available.
-They are worth a look.
+more products are available.
+They are worth a

 These are actually a variation of a PLC (programmable logic controller) with the interesting twist of BASIC added in.
 If you